Rescue Dog: DecompressionJune 25, 2020

-The new owners realised there were issues as soon as they entered the house and couldn't bare to leave the puppy behind, they thought, they could deal with taking on 2-rescues at the same time.
+The new owners realised there were issues as soon as they entered the house and couldn't bear to leave the puppy behind. they thought they could deal with taking on 2-rescues at the same time.
 The mother had guarding aggression and was guarding the puppy from the other dogs in the house.
 I had had Italian Spinone since 2001 and had been working in the animal industry for a few years already, hence we were asked by them to consider taking the puppy.

-We (husband and I) went to visit the puppy in the rescuers home, she had been there approximately 3-days.
+We (my husband and I) went to visit the puppy in the rescuer's home, she had been there for approximately 3 days.
 The mother had already given the other 2 dogs a substantial bite each for going near the puppy.
-We were presented with a puppy that was trembling, too fearful to move away from mum or approach the two people that had initally rescued her from her previous situation.
+We were presented with a puppy that was trembling, too fearful to move away from Mum or approach the two people who had initially rescued her from her previous situation.
 We sat down as far away as we possibly could from her and her mother to try and avoid making the situation worse.
-Within a very short time, minutes, she had approached my husband and initiated some contact with him.
+Within a very short time, minutes, she approached my husband and initiated some contact with him.
 She then sat underneath his legs and wouldn’t return to her mother or the other people.
-We both knew we couldn’t leave her in that situation though we were unsure as to the depths of her issues, but a 6-month puppy couldn’t be too messed up, could she?
+We both knew we couldn’t leave her in that situation though we were unsure as to the depths of her issues.
+A 6-month puppy couldn’t be too messed up, could she?
 Wrong, there is a whole load of issues that can be present by that age, our new learning curve began that day!

 We took her home straight away the same day and it was very apparent that she wasn’t comfortable with women.
 I had a lot of work to do to earn her trust.
 We allowed her space to do her own thing and generally took things slowly via decompression.